MuhtasimTanmoy/notebook/Language/Erlang.md

 - Everything is a process
 - Processes are strongly isolated
-- Process creation and destruction is a lightweight operation.
+- Process creation and destruction is a lightweight operation
-- Message passing is the only way for processes to interact.
+- Message passing is the only way for processes to interact
-- Processes have unique names, internal state.
+- Processes have unique names, internal state
-- If you know the name of a process you can send it a message.
+- If you know the name of a process you can send it a message
-- Processes share no resources.
+- Processes share no resources
-- Error handling is non-local.
+- Error handling is non-local
-- Processes do what they are supposed to do or fail.
+- Processes do what they are supposed to do or fail
 - In computer science, syntactic sugar is syntax within a programming language that is designed to make things easier to read or to express.
 It makes the language "sweeter" for human use: things can be expressed more clearly, more concisely, or in an alternative style that some may prefer.
 - It also supports interpreting, directly from source code via abstract syntax tree
-- You can remember this because forms aren't expressions (no value is returned from them), and therefore the period represents the end of a statement.
+- You can remember this because forms aren't expressions (no value is returned from them), and therefore the period represents the end of a statement

 # Actor Supervisor

 - Actors are persistent
 - Encapsulates internal state
     - Threads have state
     - Coroutines has state
 - Actors are asyncronous
-- Actors can create actors (main thread can create other threads as well )
+- Actors can create actors ( main thread can create other threads as well )
 - Receive message make local decision
 - Perform arbitary side effecting function
 - Do you comunicate by sharing memory instead share memory by communicating message